 In 2010, Danny picked up where he left off at ten, and wrote and released “Crossover Life” to the wilds of the internet.
 This collection of songs was a buffet of rock and country that included a few love songs, a few love lost songs and a whole lot of attitude.

-It also introduced us to two of Danny’s guiding principles: “Own Your Life” and “Live Life Loud”.
+It also introduced us to Danny’s guiding principles: “When words fail, music speaks”.